10. pyxc: Mutable Variables

 The parser enforces that the left-hand side is a plain variable name, not an arbitrary expression.
 (1 + 2) = 3 is a parse error.

-Until chapter 9, NamedValues mapped variable names directly to LLVM Value* — the SSA values produced by the function's incoming arguments.
-That worked only because variables were immutable: a parameter name could always refer to the same SSA value forever.
+Until chapter 9, NamedValues mapped variable names directly to LLVM Value* — the incoming argument value, fixed at the point the function was called.
+That worked only because variables were immutable: a parameter name could always refer to the same value forever.

 So NamedValues changes from: